dfrtz/huereka/README.md

 1. Read the NeoPixel Uberguide to understand the best practices:
 [Adafruit Neopixel Uberguide](https://learn.adafruit.com/adafruit-neopixel-uberguide)

-2. Setup hardware and software environments with: [How to Setup Raspberry Pi](SETUP.md)
+2. Set up hardware and software environments with: [How to Set up Raspberry Pi](SETUP.md)

 3. Start server with:
     ```